finnair/v-validation/packages/core/README.md

 npm install @finnair/v-validation
 ```

+## Major Change in Version 8

+Drop (partial) support for cyclic data: There are cases where validation result (i.e. converted object) simply cannot retain cycles, e.g. the same object being validated with `V.oneOf` in different branches of the validator tree and resulting in different versions of the object.
+The rare use-cases for cyclic data simply do not justify the added complexity.

+There is no special cycle detection, but if cyclic data is validated, the result will be an ErrorViolation due to "Maximum call stack size exceeded".

 ## Major Changes in Version 7
 ### New Features
 * **Typing**: Validators may have a specific input and especially output type.